synnaxlabs/synnax/docs/rfc/7-220823-data-type.md

 structure for a float64 as for a video frame?
 Probably not.

-A keyed type is much simpler, but may result in more client side code, where we need to define parsers for each type key in the registry.
+A keyed type is much simpler, but may result in more client side code, where we need to define parsers for each type key in the registry (maintainability takes a hit).
 It also provides fewer opportunities for client and server side validation.
 On the other hand, it could provide more flexibility in terms of defining and registering parsers for custom data types.